Mini-Pupillage

 • Are from an ethnic minority background traditionally under-represented at the Bar

-Mini-pupils who have mobility issues, other disabilities or other commitments such as caring responsibilities, can discuss these in advance with the Chambers Administrator so that appropriate reasonable adjustments can be considered and implemented.
+Mini-pupils who have mobility issues, other disabilities or other commitments such as caring responsibilities, can discuss these in advance with the Head of Operations so that appropriate reasonable adjustments can be considered and implemented.

 Thank you for your interest in mini-pupillage at Drystone Chambers.